James Craig (barque): History

 Built in 1874 in Sunderland, England, by Bartram, Haswell, & Co., she was originally named Clan Macleod.
-She was employed carrying cargo around the world and rounded Cape Horn 23 times in 26 years.
-In 1900 she was acquired by Mr J J Craig, renamed James Craig in 1905 and began to operate between New Zealand and Australia until 1911.
+Characterized by her biographer Jeff Toghill as a typical "workhorse barque," she was intended to be operated as economically as possible while carrying general cargo worldwide - coal, salt, grain and cotton goods.
+In her world travels she rounded Cape Horn twenty-three times in the twenty-six years to 1900.
+In 1900 she was acquired by Mr J J Craig, renamed James Craig in 1905 and began to operate between ports in New Zealand and Australia.
+She made thirty-five voyages on the trans-Tasman run, to 1911.